-- · Name of individual
+- Name of individual

-- Correspondence address
+- Correspondence address.

-- Contact number and email address
+- Contact number and email address.

-- · Details of the information requested
+- Details of the information requested.

-If staff receive a subject access request in any form they must immediately forward it to School Business Manager, Victoria Judge; contact Victoria.judge@caverstede.peterborough.sch.uk
+If staff receive a subject access request in any form, they must immediately forward it to the person responsible for data protection in their school - School Business Manager, Victoria Judge; contact Victoria.judge@caverstede.peterborough.sch.uk